JurgenR/aioslsk/docs/source/MESSAGES.rst

 RoomSearch (Code 120)
 ---------------------

-Perform a search query on all users in the given room.
+Perform a search query on all users in the given room, this can only be performed if the room was joined first.
+The server will send a :ref:`FileSearch` to every user in that room

 :Code: 120 (0x78)
+:Status: USED
 :Send:
    1. **string**: room
    2. **uint32**: ticket